-In a similar vein, each of the authors of this paper may not endorse every proposal we outline below.
-Nor is there full consensus among the authors on which of the proposals are most important, or most likely to be effective, in protecting consumers and promoting efficiency.
-Nonetheless, all authors agree that each of the concerns and proposals this paper identifies is supported by sound, modern economic principles; we offer these proposals based on that consensus.
+In a similar vein, each of this Article's authors may not endorse every proposal we outline below.
+Nor is there consensus among the authors on which of the proposals are most important or most effective in protecting consumers and promoting efficiency.
+Nonetheless, all authors agree that each of the concerns and proposals identified herein is supported by sound, modern economic principles; we offer these proposals based on that consensus.